 Point of Service Plans — POS Plans, Coverage & Quotes

-A POS plan, otherwise known as a point of service plan, combines aspects of HMOs and PPOs.
-It is a type of managed care that offers a certain amount of freedom, although most of your care is still controlled by your POS health plan.
-POS plans work with a preferred network of doctors and hospitals.
+Point of service plans (otherwise known as POS plans), are a cross between a PPO and an HMO.
+Most of your health care is still controlled by your POS health plan, but this type of family health insurance offers some degree of flexibility.
+With a POS plan, you can POS plans work with a preferred network of doctors and hospitals.
 These networks have contracted to provide health care services to POS patients at discounted rates.
 You can go outside the POS network if you choose to.